 We know for a lot of premeds, CARS is one of the biggest hurdles in getting a BALANCED, competitive score.
+In this detailed article we want to provide you with proven MCAT CARS strategies of strictly 130+ CARS scorers.

-It’s frustrating to have one section holding you back from seeing the score improvement you need to hit your target score goal.
+We know it’s frustrating to have one section holding you back from seeing the score improvement you need to hit your target score goal.

 We completely get it and that’s why we decided to put some extra focus on CARS by recently releasing more articles and resources showing you exactly how 130+ scorers increased their CARS score and ended up dominating this section.